zander-smith/rle.list/readme.md

 Merging datasets with one to many relationships results in many repeated contributions from the first dataset.
-Rle.list attempts to eliminate such duplication by creating a shared run length vectors which is applied to subsequent column vectors.
+Rle.list attempts to eliminate such duplication by creating shared run length vectors which are applied to subsequent column vectors.